 Evening

 Plan on celebrating in the Old Town district with its many inviting restaurants and bars.
-Enjoy an exquisite traditional meal such as Zurich Geschnetzeltes in one of the historic guild houses.
+Enjoy an exquisite traditional meal such as Zürcher Geschnetzeltes in one of the historic guild houses.
 Take in some nightlife at Mascotte, located in a century-old building with live bands, comedy and DJ nights.
-This area in the Niederdorf district is affectionately known as Dörfli, the “little village.”
+Then head just north to the Niederdorf district, affectionately known as Dörfli, the “little village.”
 Its car-free, winding alleys reveal interesting boutiques, antiquarian bookshops and craft studios, all waiting to be discovered.

-■ Unlimited 2nd class travel by bus, train and cable car in the city of Zurich
+■ Unlimited 2nd class travel by tram, bus, train, boat and cableway in the city of Zurich

 and surrounding region (including Zurich Airport and Uetliberg mountain excursion)